Sublattices of associahedra and permutohedra: The lattices and Tamari lattices

-In this section we shall introduce the lattices~$\sP_U(n)$, that will turn out later to be the \emph{Cambrian lattices of type~A} (cf. Proposition~\ref{P:CambCong}), and the associahedra~$\sA(n)$ as particular cases.
-We shall relate our definition of~$\sA(n)$ with the one used by Huang and Tamari~\cite{HuTa72}, and verify that there are arbitrarily large $3$-generated sublattices of associahedra (Proposition~\ref{P:AssocNotLocFin}).
-We shall also verify that every lattice~$\sP_U(n)$ is a sublattice of the corresponding~$\sP(n)$ (Corollary~\ref{C:Int(Uclosed)}).
+In this section we shall introduce the lattices~$\sA_U(n)$, that will turn out later to be the \emph{Cambrian lattices of type~A} (cf. Proposition~\ref{P:CambCong}), and the Tamari lattices~$\sA(n)$ as particular cases.
+We shall relate our definition of~$\sA(n)$ with the one used by Huang and Tamari~\cite{HuTa72}, and verify that there are arbitrarily large $3$-generated sublattices of Tamari lattices (Proposition~\ref{P:AssocNotLocFin}).
+We shall also verify that every lattice~$\sA_U(n)$ is a sublattice of the corresponding~$\sP(n)$ (Corollary~\ref{C:Int(Uclosed)}).

 Observe from Definition~\ref{D:DefOrdPerm} that for a positive integer~$n$, the permutohedron~$\sP(n)$ consists of all the transitive subsets~$\ba\subseteq\cI_n$ such that